PaulSonOfLars/gotgbot/README.md

 # Go Telegram Bot

-**This library is WIP; it does not currently support all of the telegram api methods.**
+**This library is WIP; it may not currently support all of the telegram api methods.**

 This library attempts to create a user-friendly wrapper around the telegram bot api.

 Heavily inspired by the [python-telegram-bot library](github.com/python-telegram-bot/python-telegram-bot), this aims to create a simple way to manage a concurrent and scalable bot.
+It has been in use by [Rose](https://t.me/MissRose_bot) since september 2018, so is heavily battle tested.

+If you have any questions, come ask in the [telegram support chat](https://t.me/GotgbotChat).

 ## Getting started
 Install it as you would install your usual go library: `go get github.com/PaulSonOfLars/gotgbot`